Making the most of your money

 There are other ways to help you to save money or make sure you are receiving the correct benefit or council tax charge.

-Check you are receiving all the benefits you are entitled to.
-You can check this at https://www.gov.uk/benefits-adviser.
+Check on GOV.UK website that you are receiving all the benefits you are entitled to.
 Alternatively you can visit your local Citizens Advice Bureau.

 Don’t forget if you are in receipt of certain benefits you may be entitled to help with NHS prescriptions and school meals.